(Updated Feb 15, 2018)

 All DroneUp® UAV/Drone Pilots, community volunteers, and other mission participants (hereinafter collectively referred to as ‘Operators’).

-- Future success of the unmanned systems industry is directly impacted by how professionally our community operates its vehicles and systems.
+- The future success of the unmanned systems industry is directly impacted by how professionally our community operates its vehicles and systems.

 - The fear, uncertainty, and doubt that exists among government agencies and communities will gradually diminish only if we maintain the highest ethical and operational standards.

-- We utilize our unmanned vehicles: (a) For profit ONLY when appropriate; (b) To assist our communities WHENEVER needed.
+- We utilize our unmanned vehicles: (a) For-profit ONLY when appropriate and correctly authorized; (b) To assist our communities WHENEVER needed.

 - We hold ourselves and others within our community to these standards.

 - Follow community-based safety guidelines, as developed by membership organizations.

 - Fly no higher than 400 feet and remain below any surrounding obstacles when possible.